mnlt/teleport/README.md

 Teleport also ships 24 self-contained skills:

 - **10 from [`anthropics/skills`](https://github.com/anthropics/skills)** — pdf, docx, xlsx, pptx, canvas-design, webapp-testing, mcp-builder, frontend-design, algorithmic-art, slack-gif-creator.
-- **14 from [`obra/superpowers`](https://github.com/obra/superpowers)** — coding workflows: TDD, systematic-debugging, writing-plans, executing-plans, brainstorming, code-review (sending and receiving), git-worktrees, parallel-agents, and more.

 All fetched on-demand from `/tmp/` when you ask for something they cover; nothing persists in `~/.claude/skills/`.

 ## Catalog

-See [catalog.json](./catalog.json) — 45 entries (21 MCP-wrappers + 24 self-contained skills, including 14 from [obra/superpowers](https://github.com/obra/superpowers)).
+See [catalog.json](./catalog.json) — 45 entries (21 MCP-wrappers + 24 self-contained skills.
 Each skill's license is governed by its upstream `source_repo`.

-## Contributing

-Submission policy, field-by-field docs, and what gets rejected: see [CONTRIBUTING.md](CONTRIBUTING.md).

-Teleport only catalogs MCPs already listed on a trusted registry that runs automated security checks ([Anthropic MCP Registry](https://registry.modelcontextprotocol.io/), [Smithery](https://smithery.ai), [Glama](https://glama.ai/mcp/servers), or similar).

 ## Design notes